Timur-O/MaterializePHPAdminPanelTemplate/README.md

 ### 5. Connect to your database
 1. Add your database details in the config.php file
+2. Make sure the password hashes in the database are generated with `password_hash()` with PHP

 ### 6. Fill out the other values in the config.php file
 1. Add your twitter handle - if you don't want to show a twitter feed, go to the index.php file and delete the div with the class twitterFeed.